S-43

 Plain Language

-Before collecting, capturing, purchasing, or otherwise obtaining any biometric identifier or biometric information, a private entity must provide the individual (or their legally authorized representative) with written notice that biometric data is being collected, written notice of the specific purpose and duration of the collection and use, and must obtain informed written consent.
-Electronic consent is permitted.
-This is an affirmative opt-in requirement — collection without prior written notice and consent is prohibited regardless of the source of the data.
+Before collecting, capturing, purchasing, or otherwise obtaining any biometric identifier or biometric information, a private entity must provide the individual (or their authorized representative) with written notice that biometric data is being collected or stored, written notice of the specific purpose and retention period, and obtain the individual's informed written consent.
+Consent may be obtained electronically.
+This is a pre-collection requirement — all three elements must be satisfied before any biometric data is obtained.
+Broad carve-outs exist for HIPAA-covered healthcare data, medical imaging, organ transplant data, and demographic data.

 Statutory Text